scorelab/GSoC/GSoC-2022/04-Mohammad-Sarfraz-Alam-CodeLabz-Project-Proposal.md

 - Developed in new storybook stories for the components.
 - Initialized Developed new pages for the UI.
 - Integrated the new UI with the existing backend.
-- Worked on Firebase Emulator
+- Worked on Firebase Emulator.

 # What left
-- The new UI is not fully integrated with the backend.
+- Implement the new UI with the existing backend.